-Azasan is a prescription medication approved by the Food and Drug Administration (FDA) in 1968 to help prevent rejection in people who had kidney transplants.
-More recently, it has been used to treat autoimmune diseases including rheumatoid arthritis.
-Azasan can reduce damage to joints and decrease the risk for disability.
-Azasan is often prescribed to be taken with a corticosteroid such as Prednisone.
-Azasan makes it possible to take lower doses of the steroid, and to withdraw it more quickly, thereby sparing worse side effects.
-Azasan may be referred to by its drug name, Azathioprine.
+Azasan is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to help reduce the signs and symptoms of active rheumatoid arthritis.
+Azasan can reduce joint damage and disability.
+Azasan is often prescribed with a corticosteroid such as prednisone.
+Azasan makes it possible to take lower doses of the steroid and to withdraw it more quickly, reducing side effects.
+It is also referred to by its drug name, azathioprine.
 Azathioprine is also sold under the brand name Imuran.

 Azasan is an immunomodulator, or in other words, a drug that modulates the immune system.
-Azasan is also considered a disease-modifying antirheumatic drugs (DMARD).
-It is an antimetabolite which blocks the synthesis of purine, a protein the body needs in order to produce lymphocytes.
-Lymphocytes are a type of white blood cell active in the immune system.
-Azasan is believed to work by blocking the synthesis of lymphocytes, decreasing their numbers, and preventing them from attacking the joints.
+Azasan is also considered a disease-modifying antirheumatic drug (DMARD).
+Azasan is believed to work by blocking the synthesis of lymphocytes (type of white blood cell), decreasing their numbers, and preventing them from attacking the joints.

 How do I take it?

 It is important for both men and women to use effective birth control while taking Azasan.
-Also note that Azasan can lower the effectiveness of intrauterine devices (IUDs).
+Azasan can lower the effectiveness of intrauterine devices (IUDs).

 Azasan raises your risk for developing skin cancer.
 Wear protective clothing and sunblock with a high protection factor while taking Azasan.